DavidHe1127/Mr.He_HandBook/Cloud,Tooling/asg_alb.md

 Use it when you need to perform some custom tasks berfore launching/terminating instances in scale out/in respectively.
 See [this](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) for more details.

+#### Tear down ASG

+When you delete an Auto Scaling group, its `desired, minimum, and maximum` values are set to 0.
+As a result, the instances are terminated.